SEMICeu/SDG-sandbox/process_and_method/methodology/phase3.md

 <details>
   <summary><b>Description</b></summary>

-On the basis of discussions in phase 3 and phase 4, the editors will document the decisions and prepare to update the draft data model.
+On the basis of discussions in phases 3 and 4, the editors will document the decisions and prepare to update the draft OOTS data model for specific evidence types.

 </details>